 2. packageManager field missing from package.json

-Modern Node tooling (corepack) uses "packageManager": "pnpm@9.x" in package.json to declare the canonical manager.
-Without it, AI has no machine-readable signal.
+Corepack (bundled with Node 16.9+) reads "packageManager": "pnpm@11.x" in package.json to decide the canonical manager.
+Without it, the AI has no machine-readable signal and neither does corepack.

-How to spot it: cat package.json | grep packageManager returns nothing.
+How to spot it: grep packageManager package.json returns nothing.

 3. AI ran npm to “fix” a problem it diagnosed wrong

-How to spot it: A package-lock.json shows up in a commit that was supposed to fix something else.
+How to spot it: a package-lock.json shows up in a commit that was supposed to fix something else.

 4. Mixed managers across team members or environments

-How to spot it: Multiple lockfile types in version control history; teammates have different node_modules layouts.
+How to spot it: multiple lockfile types in version-control history; teammates have different node_modules layouts.

 How to spot it: npx <tool> commands appear in AI-generated scripts; tool version differs between local and CI.